Sociólogo - Escritor

 The training programme in intercultural and bilingual education for the Andes countries (PROEIB-Andes)

-The objectives of PROEIB-Andes are to support the sustainable development of IBE initiatives in Andean countries.
+The objectives of PROEIB-Andes is to support the sustainable development of IBE initiatives in Andean countries.
 The programme was set up along four axes: human resources development; research; creation of national centres for documentation and publications; and development and strengthening of a regional training network (PROEIB-Andes, 1997; OEI, 1997).
 The Maestria in intercultural and bilingual education is one of the multiple processes of training in human resources set up by PROEIB-Andes and it is aimed at providing partner countries with IBE-trained executive staff and at setting up a permanent exchange of educational experiences carried out in communities for and by indigenous populations.
-The interest of this double training perspective is to move academic training closer to the needs of the primary schools, so that they can benefit from the results of research on the culture, language and education of indigenous societies and improve the quality and equality of education where indigenous languages are spoken.
+The interest of this double training perspective is to move academic training closer to the needs of the primary schools so that they can benefit from the results of research on the culture, language and education of Indigenous societies and improve the quality and equality of education where Indigenous languages are spoken.

 The Maestria en EIB is a university degree obtained after five semesters, intended for indigenous language speakers with university training and several years of practice in IBE.
 It offers two options: planning and management of IBE projects and programmes and teacher training in IBE.
 Since 1996, 92 students from several indigenous groups have followed this programme.

 The link between training and research is one of the concerns of this programme.
-The practical application of the theoretical ideas through a scientific research done at the end of the course is always carried out in the area of origin of the students.
+The practical application of theoretical ideas through scientific research done at the end of the course is always carried out in the area of origin of students.
 The continuing interaction between the students and their society of origin, especially with the local, regional and national indigenous organizations is one of the key points of this training.

-The training process itself provides a time to think about and develop a culturally-appropriate education system based on the experiences of each individual student and the knowledge of his/her community.
+The training process itself provides a time to think about and develop a culturally appropriate education system based on the experiences of each individual student and the knowledge of his/her community.
 Each participant learns on the basis of the recognition of belonging to a particular indigenous group.
 Specific knowledge linked to one group is thus continuously confronted with the knowledge of other ethnic groups.
 The students experience the concept of interculturality on a daily basis.
 It is in fact an experience that is constructed through interaction, even at the scientific level.

 A community of learning is constituted between students, teachers, indigenous experts and leaders, and foreign researchers.
 Individuals become conscious of their identity and particularities, but not as separate entities to be safeguarded in closed spaces.
-Conflictual relations are examined in a historical, socio-political and economic perspective (Godenzzi, 1996; Moya, 1998; Zúñiga, 1999), where the linguistic, cultural and educational issues are analyzed and interpreted in a comparative fashion, in order to spot differences and commonalities.
+Conflictual relations are examined from a historical, socio-political and economic perspective (Godenzzi, 1996; Moya, 1998; Zúñiga, 1999), where the linguistic, cultural and educational issues are analyzed and interpreted in a comparative fashion, in order to spot differences and commonalities.
 Horizontal interpersonal relationships are promoted.
 A multidisciplinary spirit gives the training a holistic perspective.

 Knowledge is built from each participant’s individuality and experience as an individual and as a member of a group, having often experienced subordination and cultural devalorisation.
 Thus, the process of re-appropriation of what has been denied is a pre-condition for the introduction of new knowledge (López, no date).
 This fact is all the more important that this re-appropriation of cultural knowledge is allowed in a formal and official institution.
-A "dialogue between types of knowledge" is encouraged and sustained throughout the course of study.
+A "dialogue between types of knowledge" is encouraged and sustained throughout the course of the study.

 The use of indigenous languages in this training is part of the re-appropriation of cultural knowledge that has been previously denied.
 One week in every semester is devoted to teaching the students their first language.
 Indigenous experts, whether academically certified or not, who have a real and acknowledged command of the language and culture of the group they represent are incorporated into the teaching team.
 The purpose is to foster both an oral and written command of the indigenous language.
 Later on, an indigenous language module includes discussion in small groups of issues linked to IBE, sometimes at a very high level of abstraction, in the indigenous languages, with a translation into Spanish whenever needed.
 This is an institutional attempt to recover through these languages and their cognitive contents, an educational space from which they have always been excluded.
 To encourage this activity, cooperative learning is an essential teaching practice.
 Indigenous cultures are never presented as folklore, but the purpose is a process of revalorisation and development of ethnic and intercultural identities.